 If you want someone to have full permissions, add them as a project Editor.
 If you only want them to be able to see the project and test the app, add them as a project Viewer.

-Once you have finished building your assistant app draft, you will use the Actions Console to publish it.
-This process takes the current version of the draft and makes a "copy" to publish.
+The publishing process takes the current version of the draft and makes a "copy" to publish.

 In order to publish your draft through the console, you'll want to update the draft with Actions on Google and make it available to use in the Actions Console.
 The console is where you will manage and publish new versions of your app.